cast-org/figuration/docs/widgets/modal.md

         </tr>
         <tr>
             <td>afterUnlink.cfw.modal</td>
             <td>This event is fired when a modal item has been unlinked from its trigger item and the data-api removed.
-This event can occur after the `afterHide` event when invoked from the `unlink` method, or before if set to automatically unlink.</td>
+This event can occur after the <code>afterHide</code> event when invoked from the <code>unlink</code> method, or before if set to automatically unlink.</td>
         </tr>
         <tr>
             <td>dispose.cfw.modal</td>